List of 100 Bullets characters: Cole Burns (a.k.a. "The Wolf")

-First appeared in issue #9.
-Cole was the first Minuteman shown to be reactivated, shortly after he accepted Graves' offer to avenge his grandmother's untimely death.
+First appearing in issue #9, Cole was the first Minuteman shown to be reactivated, shortly after he accepted Graves' offer to avenge his grandmother's untimely death.
 Prior to his reactivation, he worked as an ice cream salesman, and was running small deals for a local racketeer in New Jersey.
 He had a girlfriend, Sasha, but the events of his resumed life as a Minuteman apparently left anything between them finished.

 Cole spends much of the early series as Graves' "right hand man" and was shown to be fiercely loyal to him even when not fully understanding Graves' plans himself.
 It was Cole who carried out the murder of Daniel Peres, and assisting Remi Rome in the killing of Mia Simone under Graves' orders.
 He was also later sent with Mr. Branch to retrieve the La Morte dil Cesar painting from Ronnie Rome, only to find Branch dead once that mission was completed.

 Following the deaths of Branch (with whom Cole had become friendly) and Wylie Times (with whom Cole was, if not friendly, at least purported to mutually like and/or respect one another) he became disillusioned with Graves' plans.
 Cole took the painting, then met with Jack Daw and Loop Hughes, seemingly in consideration of changing sides.
 Lono, who refused to trust Cole after his years of loyalty to Graves, ordered Loop over the phone to terminate Cole on the spot.
 Loop's attempt to comply with this order is then halted by Jack.
 Cole and Jack led Loop to a secluded rural area, apparently to execute him.
 At this point Jack turned on Cole, knocking him out, and allowing Loop to escape.
 It is later revealed that Cole's intention was supposedly never to kill Loop and the two leave the woods together.